altocodenl/tagaway/readme.md

    - Allow to go back to browse while files are being uploaded in the background.
    - Retry on error.
    - Add one or more tags to a certain upload batch.

-- See
-   - Full screen viewing.
-   - Carrousel with wrap-around and preloading of the next picture.
-   - Show date & tags.

 - Account
    - Signup with invite.